 I am currently a research fellow (junior faculty member) in the School of Computing Science, Newcastle University.
 I am based in the Interdisciplinary Computing and Complex BioSystems (ICOS) research group, working on mathematical/computational modelling and data analysis in neurological disorders (primarily epilepsy).
 My wider research interests currently also include neuroimaging and neuromorphology in health and disease.

 I obtained my PhD in 2014 from the University of Manchester working on modelling of epileptic seizures with Dr. Gerold Baier.
-As a post-doc I moved to the Dynamic Connectome Lab and worked on the Wellcome Trust funded CANDO project.
+As a post-doc I moved to Newcastle and worked on the Wellcome Trust funded CANDO project.
+I’ve started my independent research fellowship position in 2016.

 - Joe Necus (2016 - present)